-A lot of people think that if doodles are very simple there's no way that what they are doing is art, but I'm here to tell you that it totally is!
+Many people think that if doodles are very simple, there's no way that what they are doing is art, but I'm here to tell you that it totally is!
 Even if you think you are not “artistic” – anyone can learn to be an Artist.
-And this super simple and extremely adorable doodles can be the perfect way to get you started!
+And these super simple and extremely adorable doodles can be the perfect way to get you started!

 - All the things we will learn to draw

 - Drawing supplies

 - Easy cute things to draw